 #1 Wheel Bearings

-Commonly used wheel bearings are antifriction bearings, which create a low-friction connection between the rotating wheels and the stationary vehicle.
-This type of bearings consists of three basic parts which are the inner race, rolling element, and outer race.
+Antifriction bearings are commonly used as wheel bearings.
+They create a low-friction connection between the rotating wheels and the stationary vehicle.
+This type of bearings consists of three basic parts, which are the inner race, rolling element, and outer race.

 The main purpose of using wheel bearings is that they enable the wheels to rotate smoothly with minimum friction.
 Car wheels have hubs in the center where the wheel bearings fit tightly within the hub and ride on a metal axle shaft, which helps reduce friction when the wheels spin.